Ana Cheri Leaves Little To The Imagination In See-Through, Sparkly Halloween Costume

 “Serious body goals,” one female follower said.

-Ana works hard at keeping her body in tip-top shape.
-As The Inquisitr recently reported, she recently shared a video of her working out.
+Ana works hard at keeping her body in tiptop shape.
+As The Inquisitr reported, she recently shared a video of her working out.
 The brunette bombshell is serious about her fitness, and her hard work is definitely paying off.

 Ana doesn’t seem to mind showing off all that hard work in skimpy clothing — and sexy Halloween costumes.
 Earlier this week, she showcased her curves in a sexy bunny costume.